adarsha-7/hangman/README.md

 # Hangman
 ### The player is given seven chances to guess the letters of a random word.
-With each wrong, an important Web language is taken away from him until after all seven guesses, he is only left with PHP for the rest of his life.
+With each wrong guess, an important Web language is taken away from him until after all seven guesses, he is only left with PHP for the rest of his life.

 ## Tech Stack
 #### - HTML + Tailwind CSS + React